bscotch/stitch/README.md

 ## Gamemaker Studio Compatibility Issues

 This project will generally stay up to date with current, stable versions of Gamemaker Studio 2.
-We will not typically test new versions of the PDK against older versions of Gamemaker Studio, and will also make no effort to maintain backwards compatibility.
+We will not typically test new versions of Stitch against older versions of Gamemaker Studio, and will also make no effort to maintain backwards compatibility.
 We'll list any known compatibility issues here.

-+ **GMS2 versions < 2.3.0.529** are guaranteed **not to work** with any version of the PDK.
-Gamemaker completely changed its project structure in 2.3.0.529, and that's the structure we developed the original PDK for.
++ **GMS2 versions < 2.3.0.529** are guaranteed **not to work** with any version of Stitch.
+Gamemaker completely changed its project structure in 2.3.0.529, and that's the structure we developed the original Stitch for.

 ## Setup <a id="setup">

 ### Requirements

 + [Node.js v14+](https://nodejs.org/) (may work on lower versions, but only tested on v14)
-+ [Git](https://git-scm.com/) (if your project is not in a git repo, or your working tree is not clean, <span color="red">the PDK will refuse to run</span>)
++ [Git](https://git-scm.com/) (if your project is not in a git repo, or your working tree is not clean, <span color="red">Stitch will refuse to run</span>)
 + [Gamemaker Studio 2.3+](https://www.yoyogames.com/gamemaker) projects (versions prior to GMS2.3 have a completely different project structure and are inompatible with this tool).
-+ Windows 10 (the PDK might work on Mac, but is only developed and tested on Windows 10)
++ Windows 10 (Stitch might work on Mac, but is only developed and tested on Windows 10)

 ### Gamemaker Project Setup